IMAGINE THE NEWS

 “We’re not just logging off,” said ex-product manager Jamal Dorsey.
 “We’re walking toward something we lost when social media took over - each other.”

 Big Tech’s next quarterly reports are expected next week.
 Some predict investor panic.
 Others say it’ll blow over.
-But as one mural in Portland now reads in bold colors above a cracked iPhone: “The Revolution Will Not Be Monetized.”
+But as one mural in Portland now reads in bold colors on a cracked iPhone: “The Revolution Will Not Be Monetized.”

-And that's exactly what we are seeing: cracks in the authoritarian coup that simply can't take hold if people are able to think clearly and take back their power.
+And that's exactly what we are seeing: cracks in the coup that simply can't take hold if people are able to think clearly and take back their power.

 Picture